Why is it so hard?

 - Something is wrong with me

-What a lot of us fail to realize at this point is that just as our straight Christian friends and family cannot change being heterosexual it is just as impossible for us NOT to be homosexual.
+What a lot of us failed to realize at this point is that just as our straight Christian friends and family cannot change being heterosexual it is just as impossible for us NOT to be homosexual.
 Our faith and morality are choices but our sexual orientation however isn’t.

 We may have left the church, been asked to leave or are living a closeted life, struggling, even tormented, with the internal conflict our sexual orientation has created with our Christian experience.
 From what we have been taught, these two things are irreconcilable.